-1. EATING DISORDERS DIETITIAN HEALTH M16.
-EATING DISORDERS SERVICES SERVICES Group M16.
-Eating Disorders Services Subgroup 1.
-Eating disorders dietitian health services Dietetics health service provided to an eligible patient by an eligible dietitian if: the service is recommended in the patient's eating disorder treatment and management plan; and (a) (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is of at least 20 minutes in duration (See para MN.16.1, MN.16.2 of explanatory notes to this Category) Fee: \$64.20 Benefit: 85% = \$54.60 Fee 82350 Extended Medicare Safety Net Cap: \$192.60 Dietetics health service provided to an eligible patient by an eligible dietitian if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the dietitian; and (f) the service is of at least 20 minutes duration (See para MN.16.1, MN.16.2, MN.16.4 of explanatory notes to this Category) Fee: \$64.20 Benefit: 85% = \$54.60 Fee Extended Medicare Safety Net Cap: \$192.60 82351 2.
-EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY M16.
-EATING DISORDERS SERVICES ELIGIBLE CLINICAL PSYCHOLOGISTS Group M16.
-Eating Disorders Services Subgroup 2.
-Eating disorder psychological treatment services provided by eligible clinical psychologists Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an eligible clinical psychologist if: the service is recommended in the patient's eating disorder treatment and management plan; and (a) (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 30 minutes but less than 50 minutes in duration.
-Fee 82352 (See para MN.16.1, MN.16.3 of explanatory notes to this Category)
+M16.
+E 4.
+EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY ATING DISORDERS SERVICES ELIGIBLE OCCUPATIONAL THERAPISTS Group M16.
+Eating Disorders Services Subgroup 4.
+Eating disorder psychological treatment services provided by eligible occupational therapists Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
+Fee 82368 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$65.85 Benefit: 85% = \$56.00 Extended Medicare Safety Net Cap: \$197.55 02300 Eating disorder psychological treatment service provided to an eligible patient by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist; and (f) the service is at least 20 minutes but less than 50 minutes in duration.
+Fee 82369 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to this Category) Fee: \$65.85 Benefit: 85% = \$56.00 Extended Medicare Safety Net Cap: \$197.55 Eating disorder psychological treatment service provided to an eligible patient at a place other than consulting rooms by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
+Fee 82370 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$92.70 Benefit: 85% = \$78.80 Extended Medicare Safety Net Cap: \$278.10